Home > Library > Research Bias > Correspondence Bias

 Lastly, the saliency and vividness of people rather than situations also contribute.
 People are psychologically more prominent and easier to focus on than abstract circumstances or environmental factors.

-Real-Life Examples of Correspondence Bias
+Examples Of Correspondence Bias

 Correspondence Bias Example 1